italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 ### 2016

-- I obtained a Master's degree in Law at the Federal University of Pernambuco, Brazil🇧🇷, researching the philosophical problem of the definition of the concept of law and legal science.
+- I obtained a Master's degree in Law from the Federal University of Pernambuco, Brazil🇧🇷, researching the philosophical problem of the definition of the concept of law and legal science.

 ### 2015